Yoast SEO tweaks to perform right after WordPress setup

 When in doubt, ask yourself: are my category pages well-optimized for Google users and beyond?
 If you answer “don’t know,” “not sure” or “no,” then it’s better to remove the categories from the Google index and focus your optimization efforts on actual posts and pages.

-Some WordPress themes or other plugins can interfere with Yoast features and settings.
+Some WordPress themes or other plugins can interfere with the free Yoast SEO features and settings.
 In some cases, Yoast SEO even discovers potential conflicts itself.
 We had a conflict with an existing Google Sitemaps plugin.

 With themes you have to be careful.
 Such conflicts are only visible when you look up the actual title tags, for example.